What is Divorce Law?

 Depending on your state’s laws, separate property may include:

-- Property one spouse owned before the marriage
+- Property one spouse owned before the marriage;

 Community Property

 A minority of states are community property states.
 In community property states, marital property is subject to a 50/50 split in a divorce.
 Couples can modify the distribution of marital property in a written contract executed before or during the marriage.
-Assuming any existing prenuptial or postnuptial agreement is valid, it will likely control the division of property.
+Assuming any existing prenuptial agreement is valid, it will likely control the division of property.

 Equitable Distribution